BigIan1969/polari/chapter09.md

 In conclusion, learning Polari is not just a linguistic endeavour, but also a way to connect with LGBTQ+ history and culture, promote inclusivity, and have fun exploring a unique language.

-Applications of Polari
+## Applications of Polari

-Polari may have originated as a secret language for the LGBTQ+ community in the mid-twentieth century, but its applications have expanded beyond this particular group.
+Polari may have originated as a secret language for the LGBTQ+ community in the late nineteenth century, but its applications have expanded beyond this particular group.
 Today, Polari is often used for comedic effect in television shows, movies, and theatrical productions.
 It is also still used by some drag performers, comedians, and musicians as a way to connect with LGBTQ+ audiences and pay homage to queer culture.

 Polari's historical significance has led to its use in academic research, as linguists and historians study its impact on the queer community and its role in shaping LGBTQ+ identity.
 In addition, Polari has influenced other languages and dialects, gay slang in other countries.